 You don’t always have to use a cookie sheet or jelly-roll pan to bake your cookies.
 If you want perfectly round cookies, try baking in a muffin or mini-muffin tin instead.
 Want donut shaped cookies?
 Use a donut pan.
 Want perfectly rectangular bar cookies?
 Use a mini-loaf pan.

-I hope you can see that it doesn’t take much more than a little curiosity, creativity and possibly a wee bit of courage to develop your own creative cookie hacks.
+I hope you can see that it doesn’t take much more than a little curiosity, creativity, and possibly a wee bit of courage to develop your own creative cookie hacks.
 With enough experimentation, you’ll soon be the sought-out cookie baker on your block!
+Learn more about baking cookies with the best cookie baking tools.